JohannesSeikowsky/book_downloader/readme.md

 Simple way to download books from Project Gutenberg and the Internetarchive.

-### How to use:
+### Use

 #### 1. Download code

---- run "git clone git@github.com:JohannesSeikowsky/book_downloader.git"
+--- git clone git@github.com:JohannesSeikowsky/book_downloader.git

 #### 2. Ensure dependencies

---- run "pip install internetarchive"
+--- run pip install internetarchive

---- run "pip install gutenberg"
+--- run pip install gutenberg

 #### 3. Use code

-- Navigate to /book_downloader directory on cmd-line.

--  Open main.py, comment out the relevant example code, fill in the book title you want to donwload and that books identifier.
+- cd book_downloader

-- run programme as you normally woud. (python main.py in cmd-line)
+- open main.py in text editor of your choice

+- at

+- run file | python
+(using python2)

-The book will be downloaded directly into the /book_downloader directory you're in.
+The book will be downloaded directly into the /book_downloader directory that you're in.

 ### Getting identifiers of books:

 To download from Project Gutenberg and the Internetarchive respectively